Biopython: Accessing online databases

 Through the Bio.Entrez module, users of Biopython can download biological data from NCBI databases.
 Each of the functions provided by the Entrez search engine is available through functions in this module, including searching for and downloading records.

->>> # This script downloads genomes from the NCBI Nucleotide database and saves them in a FASTA file.
+>>> # This code fetches nucleotide sequence records from the NCBI database for specified accession IDs, reads the GenBank-formatted data and prints the first two lines.
+The output can also be written to a file.